northeastern-rc/rc-public-documentation/docs/source/04_software/01_softwareoverview.md

 to view the most up to date list.
 You can also try using Spack, a software package manager available on Discovery.
 Spack has over 5000 packages that you can install.

-See [Using Module](./02_modules.md#using-module) for more information about working with module.
+See {ref}`using-module` for more information about working with module.

-See [Using OOD's Interactive Apps](../08_using-ood/03_interactiveapps.md#using-oods-interactive-apps) for more information about OOD.
+See {ref}`accessing-ood` for more information about OOD.

-See [Using Spack](./05_spack.md#using-spack) for more information about Spack.
+See {ref}`using-spack` for more information about Spack.

 You can also use Conda, Miniconda, and Anaconda to manage software packages.
-See [Working with Conda/Miniconda/Anaconda](./04_conda.md#working-with-condaminicondaanaconda) for more information.
+See {ref}`using-conda` for more information.

 ## Using Make